PerfectStorms/BE-03/module01/lesson05_conditions/README.md

 ```

 ### 3. Task with "if - else if" statement
-There are 3 numbers: 34, 2, 78.
-Compare them.
+There are 3 numbers: 34, 2, 78 (type int).
+Compare them using "if - else -if" statement.
 Find the maximum and find the minimum.

 ### 4. Task with "nested if" statement
-What will be output to the console?
+What will be displayed on the console as a result?
 Correct only one symbol to change existing output to other outputs.
 ```java
 int a = 10;